The National Maritime Museum is unfortunately closed due to the corona measures.

 This page provides information about the adjusted opening hours and ticket sales in connection with the coronavirus (when we are open).

 The safety of our visitors and staff is paramount.
 In order to safeguard it, each visitor must reserve a date and starting time prior to the museum visit.

 Normally the museum is open from Tuesday until Sunday between 10.00 - 17.00.

-During Autumn holiday (10 to 25 october) the museum is open on monday.
+During Christmas holiday the museum is open on Mondays (21 and 28 December).

 - In accordance with updated Dutch government Covid-19 guidelines, the restaurant is temporarily closed as from Thursday 15 October.
 Takeaway is possible from the museum shop.